-Over the last few years, Darren has played Bach's Brandenburg Concerto no.2 with the
+Darren has played Bach's Brandenburg Concerto no.2 with both the

 Irish Baroque Orchestra (dir.
-Peter Whelan), Beethoven symphonies with the
+Peter Whelan) and the London Handel Orchestra,

-with the BBC Philharmonic, and a good few Monteverdi Vespers (1610) with various groups
+and a good few Monteverdi Vespers (1610) with

 Darren has also appeared at Shakespeare's Globe Theatre in a production of Othello that